influxdata/telegraf/plugins/inputs/filecount/README.md

   ## Directory to gather stats about.
   directory = "/var/cache/apt/archives"

+  ## Also compute total size of matched elements.
+Defaults to false.
+  count_size = false

   ## Only count files that match the name pattern.
 Defaults to "*".
   name = "*.deb"